 - Album Title Drop: The title of Common Existence can be heard in the closing track "You Were the Cancer".

-- Careful With That Axe: Very often.
-From Geoff, backing band members, or guest vocalists (either Tim from Rise Against or Tom Schlatter from You and I).
+- Careful with That Axe: Very often.
+From Geoff, backing band members, or guest vocalists (either Tim McIlrath from Rise Against or Tom Schlatter from You and I).

-- Call Back: "The Other Side of the Crash" tells of another viewpoint of "Understanding in a Car Crash".
+- Call-Back: "The Other Side of the Crash" tells of the other viewpoint of "Understanding in a Car Crash".

 - Cover Version: They had quite a few, including Negative Approach's "Evacuate", Buzzcocks' "Ever Fallen In Love" among others.